MODULE 2 - Section 5

 The purpose of the Emergency Response Plan (ERP) is to encourage each community to think through crisis protocols related specifically to short-term teams.

-While a general crisis protocol will be provided, this section is not meant to take the place of the pre-established emergency response protocol for your community.
+The Crisis Response Steps to the right are a general protocol and are not meant to take the place of the pre-established emergency response protocol for your community.
 For scenarios that more broadly impact your community, your general community Emergency Response Plan should cover it.
 If you do not have a general community ERP in place, you should contact your Catalyst to create one before receiving teams.
-Your Senior Area Director for the region can also give directions.
+Your Senior Area Director can also give directions.

 These steps are a condensed version of the very in-depth crisis response plan which has already been laid out through security training during Access.
-It has been modified in order to assist you in quickly responding to crisis situations which may arise as they relate to a STT.
+It has been modified to assist you in quickly responding to crisis situations which may arise as they relate to a STT.

 Crisis Response steps